alx-net/tensorflow-serving-docker-setup/README.md

 Tensorflow serving setup to deploy Tensorflow models as a docker image.

 # Usage
-Put your Tensorflow models in the models directory in the following structure
+Put your Tensorflow models in the models directory (delete the dummy model) in the following structure
 ```
 /models/yourmodel/0/assets/
 /models/yourmodel/0/variables